rkempf42/wavefront-operator-for-kubernetes/README.md

 # Installation

-**Note:**  The Wavefront Operator for Kubernetes helm chart has been deprecated and is no longer be supported.
-Please use the deploy, upgrade and removal instructions below.
+**Note:**  The Wavefront Operator for Kubernetes helm chart has been deprecated and is no longer supported.
+For details on migrating from existing helm chart or manual deploy, see [Migration](docs/migration.md).
+For new installations, use the following deploy, upgrade, and removal instructions.

 ## Prerequisites